cronvel/terminal-kit/documentation.md

 * width `number` the new width in character
 * height `number` the new height in character

-The 'resize' event is emited when the terminal get resized, and it contains the new width and height.
+The 'resize' event is emitted when the terminal get resized, and it contains the new width and height.
 Also `term.width` and `term.height` are updated too.